AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Numerical Modelling 1.md

 Ly is the distance from the center of one cube to the other

+It is always Hx - Hc

-If the head at the side Hw is greater than the head at the center, Hc, we have Qin
+If the head at the side Hw is greater than the head at the center, Hc, we have Qin.
+Vice verse as well

+Qin - Qout = Qwest(x) + Qeast(x + delta x),